adelatorrefoss/kata-refactoring-dip-course/README.md

-Refactoring Kata to Work Dependency Inversion Principle
+Refactoring Kata to learn Dependency Inversion Principle
 =======================================================

 This example simulates a system that manages Courses, and precisely the methods to set how long are they.